syncfusion-content/asp.netwebforms-docs/aspnet/MaskeditTextbox/Integration.md

 # Integration

-## Angular Support
+## AngularJS Support

-The MaskEditTextbox control supports two types of Angular JS support namely,
+The MaskEditTextbox control supports two types of AngularJS support namely,

 * One-way binding
 * Two-way binding

 One-way binding refers to the process of applying scope values to all the available properties of the MaskEditTextbox control, but the changes made in MaskEditTextbox control are not reflected or triggered in turn to the scope collection.
 This kind of binding applies to all the properties of the MaskEditTextbox control.

-Two-way binding supports both the processes; it applies the scope values to the MaskEditTextbox properties as well as the changes made in the MaskEditTextbox control also get reflected back and triggered within the angular scope change function.
+Two-way binding supports both the processes; it applies the scope values to the MaskEditTextbox properties as well as the changes made in the MaskEditTextbox control also get reflected back and triggered within the angularJS scope change function.

 Apply the plugin and property assigning to the MaskEditTextbox control element through the directive that starts with the letter “e-“.

-To know more details about the Angular binding, refer to the following link location,
+To know more details about the AngularJS binding, refer to the following link location,

 <http://help.syncfusion.com/js/angularjs>